Caramelized Onion Roasted Garlic Bisque is a warm and comforting silky soup that’s full of flavor, but not loaded with fat or calories.

-This Caramelized Onion Roasted Garlic Bisque (aka soup) is one of our favorite soups around my house.
+This Onion and Garlic soup is one of our favorite soups around my house.
 It’s warm and comforting, especially on those cold winter nights.

 We appreciate your support